When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

 The umbilical cord stump typically drops off after one or two weeks.
 However, it can stay as long as three weeks.
-Hold off on tub baths until the stump is gone and the area has healed (1).
+Hold off on tub baths until the stump is gone and the area has healed completely (1).

 How to Give Your Baby a Sponge Bath

-• Mild, baby-safe soap and shampoo (optional).
+• Mild, baby-safe soap.

-• Large bowl or basin to hold water.
+• Large bowl or basin for water.

-• Clean clothes and a diaper.
+• Clean clothes and a fresh diaper.

 • Warm water.